motunrayokoyejo/course-admin-api/README.md

 ### Run the Docker Container:

-docker run -d -p 80:80 my_python_app
+docker run -d -p 8080:80 my_python_app

-The application will be accessible at http://localhost:80.
+The application will be accessible at http://localhost:8080.

+### Documentation
+Code documentation can be found at http://localhost:8080/docs